Bob Bowman regrets 'poor judgment' for role in alleged texts from his phone to U.S. Olympic swimmer

 She also told The Register that Bowman later apologized to her.

-Bowman responded Monday to inquiries from The Baltimore Sun, saying in a statement: “I regret the exercise of poor judgement in being involved one evening seven years ago with inappropriate communications.
+Bowman responded Monday to inquiries from The Baltimore Sun, saying in a statement: “I regret the exercise of poor judgment in being involved one evening seven years ago with inappropriate communications.

 “I promptly apologized to the person to whom the communications were sent, and my apology was accepted,” he continued.
 “I have nothing further to say at this time.”